-(a) All three grasses (deergrass, purple needlegrass, and pacific reed grass) were counted together due to difficulty in distinguishing between species while still young.
-In subsequent years, this data will improve with visual inspections and corrections to the underlying map.

-(b) The survey was not able to capture every plant due to the complexity of site (lots of trees blocking sightlines).
+- (a) All three grasses (deergrass, purple needlegrass, and pacific reed grass) were counted together due to difficulty in distinguishing between species while still young.
+In subsequent years, this data will improve with visual inspections and corrections to the underlying map. - (b) The survey was not able to capture every plant due to the complexity of site (lots of trees blocking sightlines).
 Even with follow-up visual inspections, some plants may have been missed.
 In some other cases, plant species may be over-counted due to misidentification during the survey.
-In subsequent years, survey data will improve with visual inspections and corrections to the underlying map.
+In subsequent years, survey data will improve with visual inspections and corrections to the underlying map. - (c) Hedge nettles were mistakenly input as elk clover for the as-built report.
+Year 1 annual data corrected this, resulting in a decrease in elk clover and an increase in hedge nettles.

-B. Photo Documentation
+D. Photo documentation

-Ten photo-documentation points were established at the site prior to construction (Figure 3).
-Pre-construction photos were taken prior to construction activities on March 23, 2016.
-Post-construction photos were taken on August 23, 2016 (Attachment B).
+Ten photo-documentation points (PP) were established at the site prior to construction (Figure 4).
+Pre-construction photos were taken prior to construction activities and post-construction photos were taken just after the channel work, irrigation and planting were completed.
+Year 1 annual report photos were taken the one year after construction was completed (Attachment C).

-III.
+IV.
 Conclusion

+The Project is well on track to meet its permit-mandated conditions of percent cover and survival rates.
 The project has transformed a somewhat barren open space into a densely planted area with 30 species of native trees, shrubs, herbaceous perennials, and riparian plants.
-This site will likely provide significant understory habitat and rich food sources for native fauna, and provide plant stock for downstream reaches of the creek as well as the campus Native Plant Nursery.
+This site is already providing significant understory habitat and rich food sources for native fauna.
+Student interns for the Strawberry Creek Restoration Program developed a plant identification and propagation guide (Attachment D), focusing on the plants in this reach of the creek for the express purpose of using this area as plant stock for the student-run Native Plant Nursery.